-Expected Actual
+Actual

-Metric/Indicator 100% of core teachers will have an appropriate credential or permit to teach 100%

-19-20 100%

-Baseline 100%

-Metric/Indicator 100% of pupils will have access to a high-quality standards- aligned math and literacy curriculum and materials.
 100%

-19-20 100%

-Baseline 100%
+100%

-Metric/Indicator 100% of teachers will receive CCSS-aligned professional development, with a focus on literacy, ELD, and math.
-19-20 During the 19-20SY, we implemented network-wide content specific PD for ELA and Math.
-The literacy sessions were differentiated by grade level and supported elementary teachers in their understanding of foundational literacy and how to better

-implement their curriculum.
+100%.
+During the 19-20SY, we implemented network-wide content specific PD for ELA and Math.
+The literacy sessions were differentiated by grade level and supported elementary teachers in their understanding of foundational literacy and how to better implement their curriculum.
 The secondary sessions were

-Expected Actual 100% Baseline 100% focused on facilitating rigorous, standards aligned lessons using their new curriculum.
-Math sessions were determined based off of network-wide trends observed during monthly walkthroughs using the Instructional Practices Guide from Achieve the Core.
+Expected Actual 100% Baseline 100% focused on facilitating rigorous, standards-aligned lessons using their new curriculum.
+Math sessions were determined based on network-wide trends observed during monthly walkthroughs using the Instructional Practices Guide from Achieve the Core.
 These sessions typically focused on conceptual math instruction and how to facilitate more rigorous tasks and discussions using the curriculum.
-When COVID happened, we shifted our PD focus to include more student engagement strategies, specifically for those struggling to access content virtually.
-Metric/Indicator 100% of core teachers will be observed for effective priority implementation (bi-annually) 19-20 100% Baseline n/a 100% Metric/Indicator 100% of students will have a comprehensive selection of core courses, PE, and special enrichment courses in the arts.
-19-20 100% Baseline n/a 100% Metric/Indicator 100% of teachers will receive ELD PD 19-20 100% Applied Lindate for Developing the 2021-22 Local Central and Accountability Plan In 19-20, we implemented 2 major network-wide professional development sessions to grow all of our teachers' understandings of how to better serve our English Learners.
-The first PD was offered prior to the start of the school year and the objective of the session was for all teachers to have a strong awareness of the
+When COVID happened, we shifted our PD focus to include virtuat instruction, including more student engagement strategies, specifically for those stuggling to access content online Metric/Indicator 100% of core teachers will be observed for effective priority implementation (bi-annually) 19-20 100% Baseline n/a 100% Metric/Indicator 100% of students will have a comprehensive selection of core courses, PE, and special enrichment courses in the arts.
+19-20 100% Baseline 100% Metric/Indicator 100% of teachers will receive ELD PD 19-20 100% Baseline In 19-20, we implemented 2 major network-wide professional development sessions to grow all of our teachers' understandings of how to better serve our English Learners.
+The first PD was offered prior to the start of the school year and the objective of the session was for all teachers to have a strong awareness of the English Learner profile of their classroom and individual students